DraconMarius/chaos-tarot/README.md

 ### Features

 ##### Reading Generation
-Logged in user can generate a reading with a press of a button, as well as a drop down menu to customize what kind of reading you would like
+Logged in user can generate a reading with a press of a button, as well as a drop down menu to customize what kind of reading you would like.
+If a user select an option other than `daily` a text box will be available for you to ask a question too.

 ##### Create new art
 Once the button is pressed, a loading screen pops up.
-Keep in mind that it might take a little bit before the prompt and image would be generated
+Keep in mind that since we are making multiple api calls, it might take a little bit!
+(The loading text will now change slightly depends on progess)

 Once the whole process is finished, a card image and a reading log will display right on the page.

-##### Known bugs:
+##### Known bugs/todo:
+- [ ] Ability to edit/make notes on the resulting reading log
+- [ ] Apollo Server 429 if too many request / occasional cors error
 - [x] ~~OpenAI API returning non-valid JSON / Parsing Error~~
     > *4/19/23: JSON error should mostly be fixed. please create an issue if error persist*
 - [x] ~~API returning upright meaning even though card is inverted~~
-- [ ] Apollo Server 429 if too many request
-- [ ] loading screen won't stop until reload if error in generation
+- [x] ~~loading screen won't stop until reload if error in generation~~
+    > *4/24/23: improved loading screen and error message* added ability to chage upright preference under `profile`
+- [x] ~~add ability to ask question for more specific reading~~
+    > *4/25/23: added ability to ask question*

 ### License